RikaIljina/PortfolioProject1/README.md

     - read about the contents of the seminar
     - click the CTA button to get to the registration page
 - On the "Who we are" page, the visitor can:
-    - read about the organisers
+    - read about the organizers
-    - find a small selection of the organisers' pictures
+    - find a small selection of the organizers' pictures
 - On the "Why it matters" page, the visitor can:
     - read about the importance of the seminar topic in general
     - watch two embedded YouTube videos relevant to the seminar topic